Who Do U Love

-"Who Do U Love" is a song performed by Canadian singer Deborah Cox.
-It was written and produced by Larry "Rock" Campbell and Vassal Benford for her self-titled debut studio album (1995) and contains a sample of "Hold You Tight" by Tara Kemp, as written by Jake Smith, Tuhin Roy, and William Hammond.
-Arista Records issued the song as the second album's single in 1996.

-"Who Do U Love" peaked at number 17 on the US Billboard Hot 100 and was Cox's first number-one hit on the Billboard Dance Club Songs chart.
-Internationally, it reached number two in New Zealand, number 11 in Australia, number 15 in Canada, and number 31 in the United Kingdom.
-The song is certified Platinum in New Zealand and Gold in Australia.
+"Who Do U Love" is a song by Canadian singer Deborah Cox from her self-titled debut studio album (1995).
+It was written by Larry "Rock" Campbell and Vassal Benford and produced by Campbell, while Benford provided additional production.
+Arista Records issued the song as the second album's single in January 1996.
+"Who Do U Love" peaked at number 17 on the US Billboard Hot 100 and was Cox's first number-one hit on the Billboard Dance Club Play chart.
+Internationally, the single reached number two in New Zealand, number 11 in Australia, number 15 in Canada, and number 31 in the United Kingdom.
+The song is certified platinum in New Zealand and gold in Australia.

 Critical reception

 Larry Flick from Billboard wrote, "Cox comes on with another winning single that coasts on the fuel of a sleek jeep funk groove and a sing-along chorus.
 Comparisons to labelmate Whitney Houston may continue, but Cox goes a long way toward proving that she has her own special style that stands alone.
 Over the course of the single's four nicely varied versions, she displays different parts of her personality and vocal palette.
 Most notably, she shows a sassy edge on Chucky Thompson's spare hip-hop mix, then forceful diva potential on David Morales' splashy pop/house interpretation.
 Pick a version of this cutie and slam it over and over."
+Pan-European magazine Music & Media stated, "Another protegee of Arista president Clive Davis, this is a sure fire, future R&B star.
+Although way too long for radio (8:42), the Morales Classic Club Mix has that fast, perky Eurobeat which is much appreciated this side of the Atlantic."